allthingslinux/code-of-conduct/README.md

 ## Notice

-Please understand that not every single rule can be listed here and that every situation requires context.
-Make sure to read every channel’s pinned messages for additional information and rules for that specific channel.
-Additionally, make sure to stay up to date with server announcements and polls for any changes to these rules.

-Do not try to take advantage of 'loopholes' in the rules.
+Please note that this article cannot capture all rules and that each situation needs to be assessed individually.
+Attempting to exploit any "loopholes" within these guidelines is strictly forbidden.

-These guidelines will continue to evolve over time.
-This means we may take action against a Member or content that violates the spirit of these guidelines when we encounter a new threat or harm that is not explicitly covered in the current version.
+These guidelines are ever-evolving, responding to varied circumstances.
+Hence, we might take necessary action against members or content that contradicts the core intent of these rules, even if it is not directly mentioned in the current version.

-We will always make our best effort to notify you when we update these guidelines, but it is up to you to follow the spirit of them: keep Discord safe and a place for everyone to belong.
-Thanks for doing your part.

-Most importantly: Use common sense and good judgment.
+We aim to keep you updated whenever these guidelines get revised.
+However, the responsibility lies with you to upkeep the essence of these rules: to maintain the safety of Discord and uphold its inclusivity.
+Moreover, stay informed about server announcements and polls which might induce changes to the rules.
+We appreciate your contribution in this regard.

+Above all, exercise good judgment and common sense.